sinequa/sba-angular/docs/guides/1-architecture.md

 The state can be persisted in the following places:

-- The URL: Typically, the search query is encoded in the URL.
+- The browser URL: A URL `/hello?query=world` encodes a navigation state (i.e., the page is "hello" and the query is "world").
+The URL is "de facto" persisted as it remains the same when the user refreshes the page.
+In an SBA, the search query is generally encoded in the URL.
 This allows the user to bookmark the page and share the URL with other users.
 In fact, the `SearchService` listens to URL changes and performs new search queries accordingly.
 - [User settings](../libraries/components/user-settings.html) are well-suited for small amounts of data that are specific to the user.
 For example, the user's preferred language or the list of saved queries.
 - Other persistence systems can be used occasionally such as:
   - the browser's local storage (for example, to store the user's preferred theme)
   - Sinequa's engine metadata stores (used to attach custom metadata to documents such as labels)
-  - other server-side storage that could be accessed via a custom API endpoint (see for example the [comments module](../libraries/components/comments.md)).
+  - other server-side storage that could be accessed via a [custom API endpoint](../tipstricks/plugins.html) (see for example the [comments module](../libraries/components/comments.html)).

 ### Example: Searching for text